The mission of Pluralistic Rabbinical Seminary is to bring the Jewish community around the world together.

-Electives developers will not be teaching courses live or required to participate in any other activities at PRS.
-Course developers are expected to adhere to all PRS expectations, which are clearly set forth in our employee handbook.
+Course instructors will not be teaching courses live or required to participate in any other activities at PRS.
+Course instructors are expected to adhere to all PRS expectations, which are clearly set forth in our employee handbook.

-Persons interested in developing courses for PRS should send a resume and email to firstname.lastname@example.org
+Persons interested in developing courses for PRS as Course Instructors should send a resume and email to firstname.lastname@example.org

 Please put “Asynchronous Course Instructor” in the subject line.